steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 ** Should **

-A destination can only be a file iff `s == dest`
+A destination can only be a file if `s == dest`

     if isFile(FS, dest) and not s == dest : raise IOException

  ** HDFS Behavior*: This check does not take place, instead the rename is [considered a failure](#hdfs-rename)

+ ** Local Filesystem : the rename succeeds

 #### Postconditions

+##### Renaming a directory to self

-Renaming a directory to itsself is no op; return value is not specified
+Renaming a directory to itself is no-op; return value is not specified

-In posix the result is false;  hdfs returns true
+In Posix the result is `False;  in HDFS the result is `True`

     if isDir(FS, s) and s == dest :
         FS' = FS
         result = (undefined)

+##### Renaming a file to self

- rename file to self is a no-op, returns true
+ rename file to self is a no-op; the result is `True`

      if isFile(FS, s) and s == dest :
          FS' = FS
          result = True

- <a name="hdfs-rename"></a>** HDFS Behavior**: SHOULD NOT
+##### <a name="hdfs-rename">Renaming a file to self: HDFS</a>

- Rename file a over an existing file where `s != dest` results in
+In HDFS, a rename where the destination is a file such that `s != dest` results in

      FS' = FS
      result = False

- This situation arises iff attempts to rename a file onto a different file are not considered a failure of the preconditions -and so raise an error.
+That is: HDFS does not raise an `IOException`, merely rejects the request and returns false.

+##### Renaming a file onto a directory

-Renaming a file under a directory adds the file as a child of the dest dir, retaining the filename of the source; the old entry is no longer present
+Renaming a file where the destination is a directory moves the file as a child of the destination directory, retaining the filename element of the source path.

     if isFile(FS, s) and s != dest:
         FS' where: